Hierarchy of Controls Safety Talk

 Engineering: Engineer out hazards.
 For example- equipment guards, physical barriers, isolation, ventilation systems etc. are examples are engineering controls.
 Paint example: Apply the paint in a paint booth with a proper ventilation system.
 This will help protect the painter as well as other employees in the factory.

-Administrative: Administrative controls are things such as job training, job rotation, breaks, company policies, etc. Paint example: Train the painter to properly and safely complete the task.
-Use job rotations or breaks to limit the painter’s exposure to the paint.
+Administrative: Administrative controls are things such as job training, job rotation, breaks, company policies, etc. Paint example: Train the painter to safely complete the task.
+Another example- use job rotations or breaks to limit the painter’s exposure to the paint.

 We should always strive to eliminate as many hazards as possible.
 If elimination is not possible then other controls lower on the hierarchy should be implemented to protect employees.
 PPE is always a last resort and should never be looked at as a primary control for a hazard.
 The more safeguards in place for a hazard the least likely an incident will occur.
 Always verify controls are in place and never just assume that they are.

 -Give me some examples of controls and where they would fall on the hierarchy of controls.